-Personal finance in light of the resurrection of Jesus Christ
+Case study 12.2: Personal finance considering the resurrection of Jesus Christ

 Because the physical bodily resurrection of Jesus Christ is not only historically plausible, but a biblical necessity, all of life changes materially.
 The world we find ourselves occupying is God-infused and teaming with living water and the bread of life.